AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`<filter_and>`

-  All the children of this tag are merged to form a compound filter.
-  They're each evaluated in turn and if one of them fails, the whole filter fails.
+  All the children of this tag are merged to form a compound filter. they are each evaluated in turn and if one of them fails, the whole filter fails.
 Children of this tag can be of type :file:`<filter>`, :file:`<filter_and>` or :file: `<filter_or>`.